Fewer ups and downs than investing directly in shares

 There are two kinds of bonus:

-- Annual bonuses, also called ‘regular’ or ‘revisionary’ bonuses
+• Annual bonus, also called ‘regular’ or ‘revisionary’ bonus

 Once the bonus has been added, an annual bonus can’t be taken away – even if the fund performs poorly in future – as long as you continue to meet the terms of your policy.
 A final bonus might be added at the end of your policy.
 Whether you receive one and how big it is depends on how well the fund does.
 In good years, the fund manager can choose to keep some of the profits to help cover losses in bad years.
 This is called ‘smoothing’.
 This means that if there are long stretches without a profit, you might get low annual and final bonuses – or even no bonuses at all.